 Inflammation is good when little (acute inflammation) and bad when prolonged sometimes even more than 6 weeks (chronic inflammation).

 But, the saturated fats in whole milk may play a role in inflammation.
-Please note that saturated fat does not cause the inflammation but if inflammation is already present then it can worsen the situation.
+Please note that saturated fat does not cause inflammation but if inflammation is already present then it can worsen the situation.
 Saturated fat increases the absorption of inflammatory molecules called lipopolysaccharide and can play a role in aggravating inflammation.
 (25)

 What to do?
 How to deal with inflammation?

-Therefore if you are already struggling with some allergy, asthma, celiac disease, autoimmune disease – rheumatoid arthritis, psoriasis, lupus, Irritable bowel syndrome, multiple sclerosis (MS), Hashimoto thyroiditis, hepatitis, etc you may consider avoiding milk and milk product for some time.
+Therefore if you are already struggling with some allergy, asthma, celiac disease, autoimmune disease – rheumatoid arthritis, psoriasis, lupus, Irritable bowel syndrome, multiple sclerosis (MS), Hashimoto thyroiditis, hepatitis, etc you may consider avoiding milk and milk products for some time.

 B. Is your milk safe?